Chögyal Namkhai Norbu was born in 1938 in Derghe, in Eastern Tibet and

 Orientale di Napoli where he worked until 1992.

-From the mid seventies Namkhai Norbu began to
+seventies Namkhai Norbu began to

 teach Yantra Yoga and Dzogchen meditation to a few Italian students and